Skip to main content

 Finally, projects should be sharing their experience so that others can learn from their work, adapt the knowledge to their own situations in doing so, support the wider regenerative movement.

-What is the LUSH Spring Prize?
+What is the Lush Spring Prize?

 The LUSH Spring Prize was set up to support ‘regenerative’ projects – those that go beyond sustainability by taking holistic approaches to building the health of ecology, economy and social systems.
 It seeks to support those who are leaving the world lusher than they found it, and are actively restoring all the systems they are part of.